lguzzon-scratchbook/gdb/docs/sm-api-reference.md

     - `securityState` `{Object}`:
       - `isActive` `{boolean}` – True if a local user session is active with signing capabilities.
       - `activeAddress` `{string | null}` – The Ethereum address of the currently active user (if any), or `null`.
+      - `abbrAddr` `{string}` – An abbreviated version of the active address (e.g., "0x1234...abcd"), ready for display.
+Returns 'N/A' if no address is active.
       - `isWebAuthnProtected` `{boolean}` – True if the current active session was initiated or is protected by WebAuthn.
       - `hasVolatileIdentity` `{boolean}` – True if a new ETH identity has been generated (e.g., via `startNewUserRegistration`) and is held in memory but not yet secured by WebAuthn.
       - `hasWebAuthnHardwareRegistration` `{boolean}` – True if WebAuthn registration details are found in localStorage for this browser/domain, indicating a WebAuthn credential exists.